 Each variety reaches maturity at a different time, depending on location and seasonal climate fluctuations.
 Gold kiwifruit harvest starts in mid to late March and is normally complete by early May.
-Poverty Bay, Hawke's Bay and coastal Bay of Plenty are usually harvested ahead of other regions.
+Kerikeri, Poverty Bay, Hawke's Bay and coastal Bay of Plenty are usually harvested ahead of other regions.
 Research is still ongoing for Red kiwifruit, but it is expected to be mature around early March.
 Hayward (Green) harvest starts in late March and peaks in May and is usually complete by early June.
 There are some regional variations with Poverty Bay and coastal Bay of Plenty having the earliest harvest most years.
 Harvest in the more elevated regions in the Bay of Plenty follow in May and June.
 Nelson has a relatively short harvest window due to their naturally later maturity and early onset of winter cold.
 This means harvest is usually limited to the first three weeks of May.

-6.1.2 Kiwistart Premium
+6.1.2 KiwiStart Premium

 The fruit picked at the start of the season is termed 'KiwiStart'.
 This fruit has reached a level of maturity where it will ripen off the vine and be acceptable to consumers but has not reached its optimum size or taste on the vine.
 Zespri incentivise growers to pick early by compensating them for lost fruit size and taste payments.
-Zespri want fruit to hit the markets shelves before competitor fruit from Chile.
+Zespri want fruit to hit the markets shelves before competitor fruit from Chile and to maximise early sales when there is less overall competition from competitor fruit.
 Further, Zespri want to sell as much fruit as possible before mainpack in May.
 A more balanced supply over time also reduces storage costs and fruit loss.